What Is Porcelain And How Is It Made

 Porcelain tiles can be used for floors in high-traffic areas such as in malls due to the hardness and toughness of the materials.
 They are generally non-porous and non-absorbent.
 Hence, they can be used for floors and surfaces that are regularly exposed to bacteria.

 This is one of the most common usages of porcelain.
 In addition to being thermal shock-resistant, they are also good insulators and are used in areas of high voltages.
 They are used in the insulation of antennas, as well, as in high-voltage cable terminals.
 The American Ceramic society even suggests that they are an essential part of electronic components that ensure the proper functioning of telecommunication devices like smartphones and computers.
+Porcelain can behave in a superior fashion to polymer type electrical insulations - but does come at a higher cost(6).

 This might come as a surprise to a few; however, porcelain is also used in medicine.
 It is used in dentistry for making porcelain jackets otherwise known as caps and crowns.
 A porcelain jacket is used in dentistry for protecting the surface of a weak or broken tooth.
 It is usually recommended for rebuilding teeth that have either been ruined by large holes and decay or have previously been broken.
 In some cases, they are used to help reshape, whiten or align better the existing teeth.
 It is imperative to note that they are similar to a natural tooth and for this reason are used for anterior teeth.
+Porcelain in dental settings is cited for its hardness but also relative flexural strength when glazed(7).
+A broader review on the use of porcelain on medical settings is here(8).

 Despite its use as a utilitarian material, the elegance and beauty of porcelain make it an interesting choice of art material.
 In ancient times, people discovered that asides being exquisitely beautiful and elegant in design, porcelain objects were also durable.
 Consequently, porcelain was used for collectibles.
 In modern times, they are collected as treasures and sold for huge sums.